ManifoldScholar/manifold-docs/_docs/projects/preparing/index.md

 - The input for the `label` serves as the title of the text section and will appear in both the [contents dropdown](/docs/reading/interface.html#contents) in the reader as well as on the [title bar](/docs/reading/interface.html#title-bar).
 - The `source_path` tells Manifold where to find the file: it's location in the compressed archive or from a remote host.
 If there are no folders within the archive being compressed then the location is simply the name of the file.
 If the file is nested in a folder, it would be `{folder-name}\{filename.extension}` or, for example `part1\chap_1.md`.
 - The `start_section` describes what part of the text the Manifold reader will open to.
 The field can only be used once and can be associated with any section.
 Thus a user can have the reader open to chapter 1 instead of, say, a preface.
 - The `children` tag allows users to nest content.
 This nesting will also be rendered as expected on the Contents dropdown.
 It is important that nested content be spaced as is shown in the sample above, with each level of nesting described by an indent of two spaces).
 Manifold can render nesting up to three levels in the contents dropdown.
+See the Nested Text Sections following to learn how advanced users can make text headings navigable in the Contents dropdown.

+<a name="yml-nesting"></a>
+### Nested Text Sections

+Advanced users who want to include headings as navigable items in the Contents dropdown can do so for any HTML or Markdown texts in the Manifest.
+This will require that each heading designated to appear in the Contents dropdown include an `id` attribute that matches a hashed source pathway in the YAML file.
+See the [preparing HTML section](/docs/projects/preparing/html.html#html-headings) for details.
+The instructions and coding in that section are appropriate for both HTML and Markdown texts.

 <div style="background: #d4f2ff; margin: 20px 0; padding: 15px;">
-In order to be properly processed by the system, the YAML file has to be titled <code>manifest.yml</code>.
+<strong>Note</strong>.
+It is not presently possible to map specific headings from individual Word or Google docs into the reader's Contents dropdown.
 </div>

 <a name="meta"></a>